-The TPS54361 device is a 60-V, 3.5-A, step-down (buck) regulator with an integrated high-side N-channel MOSFET.
+The TPS54541 is a 42-V 5-A, step-down (buck) regulator with an integrated high-side n-channel MOSFET.
 The device implements constant-frequency current-mode control which reduces output capacitance and simplifies external frequency compensation.
-The wide switching frequency range of 100 kHz to 2500 kHz allows either efficiency or size optimization when selecting the output filter components.
+The wide switching frequency range of 100 to 2500 kHz allows for either efficiency or size optimization when selecting the output filter components.
 The switching frequency is adjusted using a resistor to ground connected to the RT/CLK pin.
-The device has an internal phase-locked loop (PLL) connected to the RT/CLK pin that synchronizes the power switch turnon to a falling edge of an external clock signal.
+The device has an internal phase-locked loop (PLL) connected to the RT/CLK pin that synchronizes the power switch turn-on to a falling edge of an external clock signal.

-The TPS54361 device has a default input start-up voltage of 4.3 V typical.
-The EN pin adjusts the input voltage undervoltage lockout (UVLO) threshold with two external resistors.
-An internal pullup current source enables operation when the EN pin is floating.
-The operating current is 152 $\mu$ A under no load condition when not switching.
+The TPS54541 device has a default input start-up voltage of 4.3 V typical.
+The EN pin adjusts the input-voltage undervoltage-lockout (UVLO) threshold with two external resistors.
+An internal-pullup current source enables operation when the EN pin is floating.
+The operating current is 152 $\mu$ A under a no-load condition when not switching.
 When the device is disabled, the supply current is 2 $\mu$ A.

-The integrated $87\text{-m}\Omega$ high-side MOSFET supports high-efficiency power-supply designs capable of delivering 3.5 A of continuous current to a load.
+The integrated $87\text{-m}\Omega$ high-side MOSFET supports high-efficiency power-supply designs capable of delivering 5 A of continuous current to a load.
 The gate-drive bias voltage for the integrated high-side MOSFET is supplied by a bootstrap capacitor connected from the BOOT to SW pins.
-The TPS54361 device reduces the external component count by integrating the bootstrap recharge diode.
+The TPS54541 device reduces the external component count by integrating the bootstrap recharge diode.
 The BOOT pin capacitor voltage is monitored by a UVLO circuit which turns off the high-side MOSFET when the BOOT to SW voltage falls below a preset threshold.
-An automatic BOOT capacitor recharge circuit allows the TPS54361 device to operate at high duty cycles approaching 100%.
+An automatic BOOT capacitor recharge circuit allows the TPS54541 device to operate at high duty cycles approaching 100%.
 Therefore, the maximum output voltage is near the minimum input supply voltage of the application.
 The minimum output voltage is the internal 0.8-V feedback reference.

 Output overvoltage transients are minimized by an overvoltage protection (OVP) comparator.
-When the OVP comparator is activated, the high-side MOSFET is turned off and remains off until the output voltage is less than 106% of the desired output voltage.
+When the OVP comparator is activated, the high-side MOSFET turns off and remains off until the output voltage is less than 106% of the desired output voltage.

-The SS/TR (soft start/tracking) pin is used to minimize inrush currents or provide power supply sequencing during power up.
+The SS/TR (soft-start/tracking) pin minimizes inrush currents or provides power-supply sequencing during power up.
 A small value capacitor must be connected to the pin to adjust the soft-start time.
-A resistor-divider can be connected to the pin for critical power supply sequencing requirements.
+A resistor divider can be connected to the pin for critical power supply sequencing requirements.
 The SS/TR pin is discharged before the output powers up.
-This discharging ensures a repeatable restart after an overtemperature fault, UVLO fault or a disabled condition.
+This discharging ensures a repeatable restart after an overtemperature fault, UVLO fault, or a disabled condition.
 When the overload condition is removed, the soft-start circuit controls the recovery from the fault output level to the nominal regulation voltage.
-A frequency foldback circuit reduces the switching frequency during start-up and overcurrent fault conditions to help maintain control of the inductor current.
+A frequency-foldback circuit reduces the switching frequency during startup and overcurrent fault conditions to help maintain control of the inductor current.